drewmcdonald1337/init-bootstrap-scss-function/README.md

 * Open the `index.html` file in your browser.
 Sorry, no hot reload, this repo focuses on the Bootstrap SASS Theme Utility extensions so there's not a proper build pipeline.

 ## Contributing
-If you like what this script does and you think it's pretty, feel free to cut a branch and submit a PR!
+If you like what this script does and you think it's not that pretty, feel free to cut a branch and submit a PR!